VolunteerBillings Food Bank

 Food & Fun Drives

 Cash donations keep our freezers running and our trucks on the road.
 They also support all of our programs that address the root cause of hunger through advocacy and education.
+Remember, 98 cents of every dollar goes directly to the Billings Food Bank.

 Food drives provide the BFB with the food that are most needed in assisting the hungry.
 Food donations provide a link between you, the donor, and people who are hungry.